skanehira/docui/wiki.md

 - Port
 Port of the host OS to be mapped.

+- VolumeType
+Specify VolumeType bind or volume.

 - HostVolume
-Path of the host OS that you want to mount.
+If VolumeType is bind, path of the host OS that you want to mount.
-It must be absolute path.
+It's must be absolute path.
+It's similar docker command `docker -v /to/host/path:/to/container/path`.

+If VolumeType is volume, specify the docker volume.
+It's similar docker command `docker -v docekr/volume:/to/container/path`.

 - Volume
 Path of the container that you want to mount.